Hormones and Sleep Patterns

 - Reduction of the anti-aging hormone called growth hormone.

 - Higher incidence of adult onset diabetes.

-- Reduction of melatonin secretion and higher incidence of breast cancer.
+- Reduction of melatonin secretion.

 The solution is simple – sleep at least 8 hours a day, and sleep in total darkness to optimize melatonin production.
 Even a small amount of light can reduce melatonin production.
 Light nights should be switched off, and curtains drawn, if possible.